FFFF-0000h/Tech-Scrolls/README.md

 ## R

 - **RAML (RESTful API Modeling Language)**: RESTful API Modeling Language is a YAML-based language for describing RESTful APIs.
 It provides all the information necessary to describe RESTful or practically RESTful APIs.
 RAML lets you see what your API looks like as you design it, using easy to read plain text.
 RESTful API Modeling Language (RAML) makes it easy to manage the whole API lifecycle from design to sharing.
 It's concise - you only write what you need to define - and reusable.
 It is machine readable API design that is actually human friendly.

+- **reach**: a measure of your potential social media audience size—it’s the number of people who have access to your content, though reach doesn’t measure whether or not the content was actually viewed.

 - **redirects**: Automatic forwards from one URL to another — usually from an old website URL to the same page on a new website (these are called 301 Redirects).